oracle/truffleruby/doc/user/using-graalvm.md

 By default, GraalVM runs TruffleRuby in the native configuration, which is best for short-running processes, but it can also run it on top of the JVM which is best for getting the highest peak performance and for Java interopability.
 Use `--jvm` to use the JVM configuration.
+See the [readme](../../README.md) for more information on different configurations.

 You can also use GraalVM to run a different version of TruffleRuby than the one it packages, but this not advised for end-users.